Absence of fast scrambling in thermodynamically stable long-range interacting systems

 This completes the proof of Theorem~\ref{thm_main_poly_light_OTOC}. $\square$

-\sectionprl{Conclusion} In this work, we investigated the polynomial growth~\eqref{polynomial_growth_OTOC} of the OTOC for all long-range interacting systems with $\alpha>D$, where the existence of a well-defined thermodynamic limit is ensured.
-We rigorously proved the impossibility of fast scrambling in this natural class of long-range interactions.
-Our results indicate that the lower bound of the scrambling time is $t_s \propto n^{\zeta/D}$ with $\zeta=\frac{2\alpha-2D}{2\alpha-D+1}$.
+\sectionprl{Conclusion} In this work, we investigated the polynomial growth of the OTOC represented in~\eqref{polynomial_growth_OTOC} for all long-range interacting systems with $\alpha>D$, where the existence of a well-defined thermodynamic limit is ensured.
+We comprehensively disproved fast scrambling in this natural class of long-range interactions.
+Our results indicate the lower bound of the scrambling time as $n^{\zeta/D}$ with $\zeta=\frac{2\alpha-2D}{2\alpha-D+1}$.

 This study has two future directions.
-First, our condition of $\alpha>D$ for the polynomial growth of the OTOC is expected to be qualitatively tight; however, the quantitative estimation of $\zeta$ still has room for improvement.
-In particular, it is an intriguing problem to identify the critical $\alpha_c$ above which the ballistic propagation of information scrambling (i.e., $\zeta=1$) is ensured.
-For the operator norm (i.e., $p=\infty$ in Eq.~\eqref{local approximation}], the critical $\alpha_c$ is proven to be equal to $2D+1$~\cite{chen2019finite,PhysRevX.10.031009,PhysRevX.10.031010}.
-For the Frobenius norm, it has been conjectured that the critical $\alpha_c$ is equal to $3D/2+1$, where the case of $D = 1$ has been proved~\cite{PhysRevX.10.031009}.
-We hope that our current analysis will be further refined to identify the optimal exponent $\zeta$ in the future.
+First, our condition of $\alpha>D$ for the polynomial growth of the OTOC is expected to be qualitatively tight; however, the quantitative estimation of $\zeta$ still has scope for improvement.
+In particular, it is an intriguing problem to identify the critical value of $\alpha_c$ above which the ballistic propagation of information scrambling (i.e., $\zeta=1$) is ensured.
+For the operator norm [i.e., $p=\infty$ in Eq.~\eqref{local approximation}], the critical $\alpha_c$ is proven to be equal to $2D+1$~\cite{chen2019finite,PhysRevX.10.031009,PhysRevX.10.031010}.
+For the Frobenius norm, it has been conjectured that the critical $\alpha_c$ is equal to $3D/2+1$, where the case of $D = 1$ has been indeed proved~\cite{PhysRevX.10.031009}.
+We hope that our current analysis will be further refined to identify the optimal value of $\zeta$ in the future.

-Second, we considered the most common form of the OTOC~\eqref{OTOC_def}, which adopts the average for a uniformly mixed state.
-As a generalization, we can take the average for a finite-temperature state:
+Second, we considered the most common form of the OTOC in~\eqref{OTOC_def}, which adopts the average for a uniformly mixed state.
+In experimental application, if we would be able to prepare the uniform mixed state as the initial state, Theorem~\ref{thm_main_poly_light_OTOC} appropriately predicts the growth of the OTOC.
+On the other hand, if the initial state is prepared as a finite temperature result, we need to consider the following generalization for a finite-temperature state:

-The inequality~\eqref{unitary_connect_upper_bound} is applied to this case, and we expect that the same polynomial growth can be obtained above a temperature threshold by using the cluster expansion technique~\cite{PhysRevX.4.031019,PhysRevLett.124.220601}.
-For more general cases, such as $\bra{\psi} [W_i(t),V_{i'}]^\dagger [W_i(t),V_{i'}] \ket{\psi}$ with $\ket{\psi}$---an arbitrary quantum state---the problem corresponds to the estimation of the operator norm of $\|[W_i(t),V_{i'}]\|^2$, where the polynomial growth is ensured only for $\alpha>2D$, as in~\eqref{derivation_previous_Lieb_Robinson}.
-Thus far, there have been no studies that break the barrier of the condition $\alpha>2D$.
-It is a crucial open question whether or not there exists a quantum state $\ket{\psi}$ that achieves fast scrambling [or exponential growth~\eqref{exponential_growth_OTOC}] for $D<\alpha<2D$.
+The inequality in~\eqref{unitary_connect_upper_bound} is applied to this case, and we expect that the same polynomial growth can be obtained above a temperature threshold by using the cluster expansion technique~\cite{PhysRevX.4.031019,PhysRevLett.124.220601}.